 If your unit attacks an enemy, and he is rear flanked by one of yours, then the attacker will strike with automatic critical hit.

-Also if a character is slowed or exhausted, any incoming hit becomes critical hit.
+Also if a character is slowed or exhausted, any incoming hit becomes a critical hit.

-With the critical hit mechanics, there are many associated 'after effects' when a target is hit with a critical.
-For example, Bersker might add Bleeding status effect when target was hit critically.
+With the critical hit mechanics, there are many associated 'after effects' when a target is hit.

 As you can see, it is extremely important to position your unit properly to maximize damage output.